 "He is the One who created me and He gives me guidance.
+He is the One who gives me food and drink.
 When I am sick He restores my good health; He will cause me to die and He will bring me back to life.
-I also hope that, on the Day of Judgment,

-He will forgive me my misdemeanors."
-(78-82)

-As pointed out on several occasions, the establishment of tawhīd as a fundamental foundation of human life has been a common denominator for the missions of all prophets.
+I also hope that, on the Day of Judgment, He will forgive me my misdemeanors."
+(78-82) As pointed out on several occasions, the establishment of tawhīd as a fundamental foundation of human life has been a common denominator for the missions of all prophets.
 Prophet Muhammad was the rightful heir to Abraham's legacy.
 Some of the communities which refused to believe in the concept of tawhīd professed that they had only worshiped idols in order to bring them closer to God.
 They had recognized the existence of a master God but in reality saw minor gods as a link to Him.
 The only problem with this kind of belief was that the differentiation would soon disappear and all the gods become equal.
 In this part of Abraham's story we read the following: